camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 The invitation limit only applies to Self-Managed Non-production installations.
 :::

-Starting with `8.6.0-alpha2` Web Modeler Self-Managed will be available for unlicensed installations.
+TODO something about the licensing and what the plans are, what it is all about and when customers can get a license; a link to a more general documentation would be nice

-You can read more about the new licensing here (TODO link).
+Web Modeler Self-Managed is available for non-production installations with a restriction to the number of collaborators per project.

-In this case, the number of collaborators per project is limited to five, including the project administrator.
+Using the Non-production license will restrict the number of collaborators per project to five, including the project administrator.
-Whether a licence is activated can be seen in the top right corner of the navigation bar.
+Whether a licence is activated can be seen in the top right corner of the navigation bar or in the container logs of the restapi and webapp images.

 ![Non-production and production license](img/collaboration/web-modeler-collaborator-different-licenses.png)